arkabagchi1993/GROMACS_Files/README.md

 # Making the position restraint file for the ligand #

 #Now, make the position restraint file for the ligand.
-It is not always required for Protein-Protein and Protein-DNA/RNA simulation as the "pdb2gmx" already builds a position restraint file for the ligand (which was previously described to rename as "posre_LIG.itp".#
+It is not always required for Protein-Protein and Protein-DNA/RNA simulation as the `gmx pdb2gmx` already builds a position restraint file for the ligand (which was previously described to rename as "posre_LIG.itp".#

 	gmx genrestr -f LIG.gro -n index_LIG.ndx -o posre_LIG.itp -fc 1000 1000 1000